Advancing Policies to Sustain and Grow School-Based Health Centers

 SBHCs provide an optimal setting to improve health outcomes while fostering learning readiness and academic achievement.
 On the federal and state levels, policy reforms are underway in the health care delivery and education sectors.
 Through legislative and regulatory efforts, we aim to create opportunities to expand innovative models, demonstrate the impact of SBHCs to the health care and education sectors, and maximize reimbursement to promote fiscal sustainability.

 In this Section

 Policy Priorities: The School-Based Health Alliance advocates on the federal, state, and local levels for policies that sustain and grow SBHCs.
-Read about our current policy priorities in this sections.
+Read about our policy priorities in this sections.

 Medicaid Policies that Work for SBHCs: We encourage the school-based health care field to advocate for these polices in their state Medicaid program.

 Advocacy Center: Take action to support SBHCs in your community!